New York Life | August 3, 2022

 Recent social justice commitments include:

 Read more about the New York Life Foundation’s social justice efforts here and New York Life initiatives related to DE&I and social justice, including the company’s $1 billion impact investment initiative to help address the racial wealth gap, here.
-New York Life’s 2021 Diversity, Equity & Inclusion Report can be found here.
+You can also find out more in New York Life’s latest Diversity, Equity & Inclusion Report.

 About the New York Life Foundation